projectcalico/calico/docs/mesos/UsageGuideDockerContainerizer.md

 For more information no how to configure your Calico profiles, see [Configuring Advanced Network Policy Guide](../calico-with-docker/docker-network-plugin/AdvancedPolicy.md#configuring-the-network-policy).

 ## Launching Containers
 With your networks configured, it is trivial to launch a calico-networked Docker container using the standard Marathon API.

+#### Marathon v1.2.0+
 In your Marathon application definition, set `container.docker.network` to `USER`, and specify which network the task should join in `ipAddress.networkName`:
 ```
 {
     "id": "my-docker-task",